-Eureka Elementary School, they usually laugh and start by saying, "To get to and from school every day, I had to walk three miles in the snow, uphill both ways."
+When my older brothers speak of their days at Eureka Elementary School, they usually laugh and start by saying, "To get to and from school every day, I had to walk three miles in the snow, uphill both ways."
 That is fair warning that a tall yarn is bound to follow.
 When we remember and tell stories about school days long past, the tales we tell are sometimes truths, sometimes rose-colored fantasies, and almost always child-like exaggerations.

-from her eyes and continued her story while former classmates gathered around the table.
+Kathryn brushed back a strand of graying hair from her eyes and continued her story while former classmates gathered around the table.
 As Kathryn talked, I sipped my coffee and allowed my thoughts to return to the gray stucco schoolhouse that had once stood a few yards from where we were sitting.

 My imagination constructed a ghost of the oneroom school.
 I mounted the tall step to the concrete porch, inhaled the smell of the oiled wood floor, and touched the teacher's desk that dominated the front of the room.
 I walked between the student desks, which were bolted to the floor in rows.
 I recalled a minimal world, but one sufficient for the business of school.
 The accommodations of the place were inconvenient, but inconvenience was a common circumstance in rural Missouri schools during the 1950s.
-We girls walked fifty yards from the school's front door to our three-seater toilet, while the boys dashed an additional twenty yards
+We girls walked fifty yards from the school's front door to our three-seater toilet, while the boys dashed an additional twenty yards to their facility.

 The hand pump, across the playground and ball field, promised a fresh drink of water.
 Weather permitting, we walked to the pump with our teacher to fill our cups once a day.
-In inclement weather, we relied on the "What do you remember of the place?"
-Kathryn water from the crock water cooler in the lunchroom.
+In inclement weather, we relied on the water from the crock water cooler in the lunchroom.
 The inconvenience of the situation never registered in our cares.
 I smiled to myself recalling those days of the speedy long trips to the outhouse, the pleasant meandering path we took to the water pump, our collapsible metal drinking cups, and the Red Wing water cooler.